federgraph/RiggVar-RG38/README.md

 There is a button with caption FD (see screenshot above) which you can use to bring up the form with the documentation drawings.

-<a href="doc/images/RiggVar-FD-01.png">*Documentation drawings can serve as a unit tests alternative.*<br>
+<a href="doc/images/RiggVar-FD-01.png">*Documentation drawings can serve as a unit test alternative.*<br>
 ![FormDrawing screenshot](doc/images/RiggVar-FD-01.png)</a>

 With the code in folder Graph2 I have determined how the documentation should be done.
 We need to add more drawings.
-Then it will easier to explain the project, by explaining the drawings, in words.
+Then it will be easier to explain the project, by explaining the drawings, in words.

 ## How to build